Tertullian

 Tertullian (/tərˈtʌliən/; Quintus Septimius Florens Tertullianus; c.
 155 – c.
 220 AD) was a prolific early Christian author from Carthage in the Roman province of Africa.
-He was the first Christian author to produce an extensive corpus of Latin Christian literature and was an early Christian apologist and a polemicist against heresy, including contemporary Christian Gnosticism.
+He was the first Christian author to produce an extensive corpus of Latin Christian literature and was an early Christian apologist and a polemicist against what he viewed as heresy, including Gnosticism.

-Tertullian was the first theologian to write in Latin, and so has been called "the father of Latin Christianity", as well as "the founder of Western theology".
+Tertullian was the first theologian to write in Latin, and so has been called "the father of Latin Christianity", as well as "the founder of Western [Christian] theology".
 He is perhaps most famous for being the first writer in Latin known to use the term trinity (Latin: trinitas).

-Tertullian originated new theological concepts and advanced the development of early Church doctrine.
-However, some of his teachings, such as the subordination of the Son and Spirit to the Father, were later rejected by the Church.
-According to Jerome, he later joined the Montanist sect and may have apostasized; however, modern scholars dispute this.
+Tertullian enunciated new theological concepts and advanced the development of early Church doctrine.
+However, some of his teachings, such as the subordination of the Son and Spirit to the Father, were later rejected by the Catholic Church.
+Tertullian later joined the Montanist sect, but today most scholars reject the assertion that he left the mainstream church or was excommunicated.